danascheider/skyrim_inventory_management/docs/aggregate-lists.md

 #### `aggregate_list`

-Returns the aggregate list to which the shopping list belongs.
+Returns the aggregate list to which the wish list belongs.
 Is `nil` for aggregate lists.

 #### `child_lists`